 NOTICE OF SHERIFF'S SALE

-Said sale shall take place and be conducted at the north front door of the Clay County Courthouse, 11 S. Water Street, Liberty, Clay County, Missouri.
+Situated in Clay County, Missouri.
+Said sale shall take place at the north front door of the Clay County Courthouse, 11 S. Water St., Liberty, Mo., Clay County, Missouri.

-William K. Akin
+William K. Akin,

 Sheriff of Clay County, Missouri